anorris57/python_first/ReadMe.md

   using remove command (remove element from list) using append command (add element to list)

-This is simple of example of how a data base may be manipulated.
+This is simple example of how a data base may be manipulated.